Year 5 Science Fair 2018

 Year 5 Welcome meeting

 You will find the weekly timetable in your child’s diary.
 Year 5 covers some exciting topics such as:-

-- History: ancient Egyptians and ancient Maya.
+- History: Shang Dynasty of China and ancient Maya.

 - Geography: settlements and rivers

-- Science: Plants, materials, ourselves, light and sound, and electricity
+- Science: Plants, materials, and ourselves

 - PSHE topics: laws, financial responsibility, healthy eating, drugs, safety and birth and death.